No AI in humor: R2-D2 walks into a bar, doesn’t get the joke

 “We know that humor — at least good humor — relies on nuance and on timing,” Slonim said.
 “And these are very hard to decipher by an automatic system.”

-That’s why humor may be key in future Turing Tests — the ultimate test of machine intelligence, which is to see if an independent evaluator can tell if it is interacting with a person or computer — Slonim said.
+That’s why humor may be key in future Turing Tests — the ultimate test of machine intelligence, which is to see if an independent evaluator can tell if it is interacting with a person or computer, Slonim said.

 There’s still “a very significant gap between what machines can do and what humans are doing,” both in language and humor, Slonim said.